PartyLich/kyren.github.io/_posts/2018-09-14-rustconf-talk.md

 values at constant locations every frame to say give you infinite lives etc.

-The reason this worked is because obviously with 128KB of RAM, you're not exactly going to have an implementation of malloc!.
+The reason this worked is because obviously with 128KB of RAM, you're not exactly going to have an implementation of `malloc`!.
 Every byte of storage is precious, so mostly games from this era are designed with very predictable manually managed layouts for their entire game state in memory.
 In the NES / SNES era, there was so little memory that generally the graphical representation